MadeInPierre/finalynx/README.md

 2. **⏳ Analyzer:** Generate global statistics and graphs to understand each line and folder.
 3. **⏳ Simulator:** Define your life goals and events, simulate your portfolio's future.
 4. **⏳ Assistant:** Get monthly recommendations on where to invest next to meet your goals.
-5. **⏳ Optional:** Nice but difficult or time-consuming features.
+5. **🙏 Optional:** Nice but difficult or time-consuming features.
 Any volunteers?
+6. **🙏 Versatility:** Make this tool work for other people's situations.
+Contributions needed!

 You can check the [current development status](./doc/TODO.md).
 Contributions are warmly welcome!